jonesdy99/fighting-game/README.md

 # JS Fighter
 <p>JS Fighter is a simple application built in JavaScript that demostrates simple JS concepts such as random value generation and user sounds.
-Users have the option to play as 2 characters that use "q & e' and "p & l" respectivly.
+Users have the option to play as 2 characters that use "q & e' and "p & l" respectively.
 Users are able to deal an attack and heal with these keys. </p>

 ## ScreenShot of Game:
 ![Alt text](assets/images/ScreenShot.jpg)